-Apart from the general German support within the child’s group by the class room teacher, each child will be having additional systematic language support in German outside her/ his group.
-Before the actual start of the regular lessons in German as second language (DaZ/Deutsch als Zweitsprache) the language abilities of each child will be assessed by using appropriate and scientifically recognised methods.
-Based on these assessments the children will be divided into learning groups of six according to their level of language acquisition and required support rather than their age.
+Apart from the general German support within the child’s group by the classroom teacher, each child will be having additional systematic language support in German outside her/ his group.
+Before the actual start of the regular lessons in German as a second language (DaZ/Deutsch als Zweitsprache) the language abilities of each child will be assessed by using appropriate and scientifically recognised methods.
+Based on these assessments, the children will be divided into learning groups of six according to their level of language acquisition and required support rather than their age.

 The German Grundschule (primary section)

-The German Primary Section (from grade 1 to grade 4) smoothly builds up on the curriculum used in the Vorschule by using the Primary curricula of the Federal States of Thüringen, following German standards in all subjects.
+The German Primary Section (from grade 1 to grade 4) smoothly builds upon the curriculum used in the Vorschule by using the Primary curricula of the Federal States of Thüringen, following German standards in all subjects.
 The classes 4 and 5 serve as the transition from elementary school to secondary level and are based on each other instructionally and methodically.
-Children who return to the Germany will face no difficulties.
+Children who return to Germany will face no difficulties.
 Grade 3 students annually participate in renowned German centralised tests (“Kompetenztests”) in the subjects German and Mathematics.
-In line with modern German teaching standards „Wochenplanstunden“ are integrated in the timetable to individually support each student and to stimulate independent learning.
+In line with modern German teaching standards, „Wochenplanstunden“is integrated into the timetable to support each student individually and to stimulate independent learning.

 At the German Grundschule language learning is considered as particularly important.
-In continuation of the programme used in Preschool the proficiency in German will be tested again in grade 1 and students will accordingly receive individual or group support.
-Furthermore students learn English starting in grade 2.
-In grade 4 and 5 Filipino is taught to give them a better understanding of country they are living in.
+In continuation of the programme used in Preschool, the proficiency in German will be tested again in grade 1, and students will accordingly receive individual or group support.
+Furthermore, students learn English starting in grade 2.
+In Grade 4 and 5, Filipino is taught to give them a better understanding of the country they reside in.

 Regular festivities throughout the year offer a platform where exchange with the International Section, the Preschool, as well as the Kindergarten, take place.